Emad Shahin: Political Case

 On May 16, 2015, Shahin was sentenced to death in absentia by a Cairo court, along with former Egyptian President Mohamed Morsy and 100 others.
 On June 16, 2015, the death sentence was confirmed.
 He issued another statement.

 More than 40 scholars, colleagues and friends of Emad Shahin, including Joel Beinin, Eva Bellin, Nathan J. Brown, Rochelle Davis, Larry Diamond, Michele Dunne, John P. Entelis, John L Esposito, Khaled Fahmy, Ellis Goldberg, Ambassador Daniel Kurtzer, Roger Owen, James Piscatori, William B. Quandt, Tariq Ramadan, Robert Springborg, Ambassador (retired) William A. Rugh, Alfred Stepan and I. William Zartman wrote an open letter in which they expressed deep concern over the provisional sentence of death.
 They called on governments throughout the world "to speak out and communicate their concern to their Egyptian counterparts and to rebuff any efforts to restrict Professor Shahin’s movements, speech, and activities."
 The scholars confirmed that "based on our personal knowledge of Professor Shahin’s character, activities, and scholarship, we state that the charges are so utterly alien to his character as to lack any credibility whatsoever."

-MESA also issued another letter in protest of provisional sentencing to death of Dr. Emad Shahin.
-The statement called on the Egyptian government "to rescind Dr. Shahin’s conviction immediately and dismiss all charges against him".
+MESA also issued another letter in protest of provisional sentencing to death of Emad Shahin.
+The statement called on the Egyptian government "to rescind Shahin’s conviction immediately and dismiss all charges against him".
 Similarly, the Committee of Concerned Scientists joined the numerous academics who condemned this sentence which it described as " retaliation for Shahin’s pro-democracy stance."

 Shahin's case acquired a lot of media coverage in the US: The New York Times, CNN.
 His story was also featured in international media outlets such as VG, Die Welt, BILD, El Mundo, La Presse Canada, Internazionale, Le Figaro.

 Following the sentence, Shahin made interviews with international media including: Vice news, AFP, Huffpost Live, National Public Radio, Colorado Public Radio, Boston NPR's National Radio, Aljazeera English and Georgetown's Vox Populi.